Laws & Penalties For Alcohol Breathalyser Test In Singapore

 While refusal is generally penalised, the law allows for “reasonable excuses.”
 Some examples include:

-• Medical Conditions: If the driver has a legitimate medical condition that hinder them from providing a breath sample, such as severe respiratory issues.
+• Medical Conditions: If the driver has a legitimate medical condition that hinders them from providing a breath sample, such as severe respiratory issues.

-• Improper Procedure: If legal protocols did not administer the breathalyser test or if the officer lacked the authority to demand the test.
+• Improper Procedure: If legal protocols were not administered or if the officer lacked the authority to demand the test.

 Drivers claiming a reasonable excuse must provide evidence, such as medical reports, to support their case.